 I had glasses, so I was "dummy four-eyes."
-"That's why you had to stay back.
-Fourth-grade four-eyes!"
 They would come up with all kinds of things to remind me I was retained.
 "You don't know how to read, and people who are dumb don't know how to read!"

-The relationships she had with classmates the previous years faded and vanished.
+The relationships she had had with the previous year's classmates faded and vanished.

 The year in Mrs. Sanchez's classroom was the turning point.
 "I excelled," Julie said.
-"I did extremely well.
-I wasn't the dummy who couldn't read."
+"I wasn't the dummy who couldn't read."
 As she began the secondary grades, she participated in student government.
 As an adult she has found success as a hospital administrator and as an educator.
 So, was being retained in fourth grade a good thing or a bad thing?
 Julie acknowledges that, at the time she repeated fourth grade, she was angry and resentful.
 From her perspective as an adult, she views repeating fourth grade as the trigger point for the success she has experienced.

-I often wonder what would have happened to me if I had just been pushed on, and pushed on, and pushed on, and pushed on, and ended up in high school still struggling, not having the strategies to know how to help myself and to be an independent learner.
-For me, I think it was, in a way, a divine intervention.
+I often wonder what would have happened to me if I had just been pushed on, and pushed on, and pushed on, and ended up in high school still struggling, not having the strategies to know how to help myself and to be an independent learner.
+For me, I think it was, in a way, a divine intervention [laughs], because I don't know if I would have learned those strategies had I not been retained.
 What would have happened to me if I hadn't had Mrs. Sanchez?
 For me, retention was a positive thing.